Q1. What exactly is the goal of this game?

 - From time to time, the walls will rearrange themselves.
 Though they will never close off the path to the exit, the path itself might change.
 In particular, this means that the “left hand” rule is not entirely reliable.

 Also, exit and loot are guarded by a brutish minotaur, who is very much alive.
 Don’t let yourself get sidetracked by necromantic remnants of its ancestors.

 “Better” depends on a number of factors, such as your weapon skills, whether it’s one- or two-handed, the randart properties, the weapon brand, and the monsters you’re about to face.
 In general, switching from a weapon type at which you are already highly skilled to another one that you have no skill in is a waste of time.
 The brands may greatly differ in damage output, but you can get a good idea by bashing a few comparatively harmless monsters with each and comparing the results.

-The easiest gods to play are probably Trog (for pure fighters), Vehumet or Sif Muna (for spellcasters), Yredelemnul (for ally-based play), and Okawaru (for pretty much everyone).
+The most straightforward gods to play are probably Trog or Okawaru (for melee and ranged combat), Vehumet or Sif Muna (for spellcasting), and Yredelemnul (for undead allies).
 Also, while unreliable, Xom can be a lot of fun.

-Whenever you encounter an altar, be sure to read the corresponding god’s description and take your time in deciding whether to pick this deity or not.
+Whenever you encounter an altar, be sure to read the corresponding god’s description (by praying on the altar) and take your time in deciding whether to pick this deity or not.
 As a follower, you can reread your god’s description, now more detailed via the ! toggle, on the ^ screen.